 Whether you are a project manager, a construction planner or are new to working within projects, EVM can be a great help to you as it is a very useful tool for tracking your project’s performance.

-EVM allows the planned progress of your project to be tracked and compared to your actual progress, taking into account both your schedule and costs.
+EVM (Earned Value Management) allows the planned progress of your project to be tracked and compared to your actual progress, taking into account both your schedule and costs.

 Tip: Read our article Earned Value Analysis – an explanation that finally makes sense if the topic is new to you.